stabenfeldt/vim-coffee-script/Readme.md

     au BufWritePost *.coffee silent CoffeeMake! -b | cwindow | redraw!

+Specify where the compiled .js file should be written with the `--output` option:

+    au BufWritePost *.coffee silent CoffeeMake! -b --output /tmp/ | cwindow | redraw!

 The `redraw!` command is needed to fix a redrawing quirk in terminal vim, but can removed for gVim.